jbatnozic/N.E.W.-40.000/Codices/Necrons.md

 #### > SPECIAL RULES:
 - \[Standard Core traits] **Resurrection Protocols**, **Command Protocols**, **Living Metal**, **Dynastic Ability**
 - **Hardwired for Destruction**
-- **United in Destruction (Aura):** While a friendly \<DYNASTY\> DESTROYER CULT unit is within 6" of this model, each time a model in that unit makes a wound roll for an attack, you can re-roll a 'tens' roll of 1.
+- **United in Destruction (Aura):** While this unit is not In Disarray, whenever a friendly \<DYNASTY> DESTROYER CULT unit within 6" that is also not In Disarray makes a wound roll for an attack, you may re-roll a 'tens' roll of 1.
+- **Resurrection Orb (only if equipped):** \[see entry under 'Lesser Lord']

 #### > OPTIONS:
-- This model's Staff of Light can be replaced with one of the following: 1 Hyperphase sword; 1 Voidblade; 1 Warscythe.
+- This model's Staff of Light can be replaced with one of the following: 1 Hyperphase sword; 1 Voidblade.
+- This model's Hyperphase glaive can be replaced with a Warscythe (+5 pts) or Voidscythe (+10 pts).
 - This model can be equipped with a Phase Cycler (+25 pts) or a Phase Shifter (+40 pts).
 - This model can be equipped with a Resurrection orb (+45 pts).
 - TODO (Phylactery)